apple/foundationdb/design/idempotency_ids.md

 id.
 The commit proxy that committed a batch is responsible for cleaning all idempotency kv pairs from that batch, so clients must tell that specific proxy that they're done with the id.
 The first proxy will also periodically clean up the oldest idempotency ids, based on a policy determined by knobs.
-One knob will control the minimum lifetime of an idempotency id (i.e. don't delete anything younger than 1 day).
+The knob `IDEMPOTENCY_IDS_MIN_AGE_SECONDS` controls the minimum lifetime of an idempotency id (i.e. don't delete anything younger than 1 day).
 More knobs may be considered in the future.

 # Commit protocol